mvolkmann/blog/src/zig.md

 This syntax can be used with chaining when the value is a `struct` to access a struct field.
 For example, `dogPtr.*.name`.
+This can be thought of as a request to get the whole struct instance and then a specific field from it.
 But the compiler treats `dogPtr.name` as the same.

 A pointer can optionally be `const` to ensure that